SimaoBolota-MetaCell/Citation-Project/PROCESS.md

 **Git Automations**:

-- Create Branch
+- Create Branch (unique names)
-- Push Commit
+- Push Commit (pushes only the CITAION.CFF)
 - Pull Request (TO DO)

 **PROCESS**: